Dollar gives up gains against commodity currencies as oil recovers

 However, markets are wary because it is uncertain how far EU governments will cooperate in financing the recovery from what is sure to be a deep recession.

-Ahead of the outcome of the meeting, the euro EUR=EBS held steady at $1.0828.
-Against the pound EURGBP=D3, the common currency was little changed at 87.62 pence.
+Ahead of the outcome of the meeting, the euro held steady at $1.0828.
+Against the pound, the common currency was little changed at 87.62 pence.

 The European Central Bank has agreed to accept junk bonds as collateral to allow banks to finance themselves at the ECB, which should be a positive factor for the euro, but investors are waiting for details on the fiscal response.